-The committee's tasks and responsibilities:
+The committee's tasks and responsibilities are:

-- the committee is to formulate a compensation policy in keeping with the legislation in force at any and all times.
-It also ensures follow up, updating and maintenance of the group's various compensation arrangements. - in formulating and maintaining the compensation policy the committee is to identify those employees and elected officers whose tasks are of major significance for the Bank's risk exposure. - in determining the compensation, the relationship between fixed compensation and any variable compensation is to be determined in such a way as to be balanced.
+- to formulate a compensation policy that comply with the prevailing legislation at any time.
+It also ensures following up, updating and maintenance of the group's various compensation arrangements. - in formulating and maintaining the compensation policy, the committee is to identify those employees and elected officers whose tasks are of major significance for the bank's risk exposure. - in determining the compensation, the relationship between fixed compensation and any variable compensation is to be determined in such a way as to be balanced.

-The compensation committee makes a recommendation to the board of directors regarding compensation policy and regarding conditions applying to the group CEO.
-The committee also established limits with regard to variable compensation, and approves compensation arrangements for all business areas and subsidiaries having compensation schemes.
-The committee can also be used as an advisory body to the group CEO in the determination of conditions for the Group management.
+The compensation committee makes a recommendation to the board of directors regarding compensation policy and conditions applying to the group CEO.
+The committee also establishes limits regarding variable compensation, and approves compensation arrangements for all business areas and subsidiaries that have compensation schemes.
+The committee can also be used as an advisory body to the group CEO in the determination of conditions for the group management.